 Utilize our infrastructure development expertise and assessment powers.
 Innovate the planning and regulatory process to improve development.
 Leverage experience to foster collaboration with other agencies and stakeholders.
-Develop a "yes, we can" attitude within HCDA and its partners. | Vision | HCDA's vision is for the community development districts and infrastructure improvement projects to be thriving self-sufficient developments that enhance the communities and benefit the State.
+Develop a "yes, we can" attitude within HCDA and its partners. | Vision | HCDA's vision is for the community development districts and infrastructure improvement projects to be thriving self-sufficient developments that enhance the communities and benefit the State of Hawaii.
 HCDA envisions utilizing its experience and expertise in infrastructure and mixed-use development to collaborate on and/or undertake: (i) infrastructure development that supports the creation of affordable housing projects of all types, and (ii) infrastructure and/or mixed-use development that supports other State goals and initiatives.
 HCDA Overview Over the past 45 years, HCDA has developed plans for Kaka'ako, Kalaeloa, and He'eia community development districts and implemented infrastructure improvement projects and mixed-use housing development projects that have been responsive to the State's goals and the community's needs. • Kaka'ako - an example of mid-stage urban, development.
 When initially established in 1976, this district was largely an underutilized industrial area which lacked a planning framework and infrastructure to support a vibrant community.
 Now, 45 years later, the district has emerged as a live-work-play community.
 It attracts private sector development due to its central location, adequate infrastructure along targeted corridors, and surrounding amenities, including access to transportation and employment.
-Nevertheless, there are still significant development opportunities within the district.
-These consist of: - Development of the remaining Howard Hughes Corporation parcels outside of its master plan (master plan term expired in January 2024) - Parcels to be developed under Kamehameha Schools' Kaiāulu 'o Kaka'ako Master Plan. - Potential high-density affordable housing projects on small lots along the transit corridor. - Infrastructure upgrades within central Kaka'ako. - Upgraded waterfront recreational amenities. - Office of Hawaiian Affair's future development of Kaka'ako Makai, either by itself or in collaboration with the Agency. - State or City Owned parcels that could serve as catalysts for surrounding properties. - Kalaeloa an example of early stage-stage suburban development.
+Nevertheless, there are still development opportunities within the district and some infrastructure projects to be completed.
+These consist of: - Development of the remaining Howard Hughes Corporation parcels outside of its master plan (master plan term expired, January 2024) - Parcels to be developed under Kamehameha Schools' Kaiāulu 'o Kaka'ako Master Plan. - Potential high-density affordable housing projects on small lots along the transit corridor. - Infrastructure upgrades within central Kaka'ako. - Upgraded waterfront recreational amenities. - Office of Hawaiian Affair's future development of Kaka'ako Makai, either by itself or in collaboration with the Agency. - Planning effort for Kakaako Makai. - State or City Owned parcels that could serve as catalysts for surrounding properties.
+However, as mentioned above, there is legislative sentiment to transition the Kakaako community development district to the City and County of Honolulu. • Kalaeloa - an example of early stage-stage suburban development.
 Turned over to the State by the US Navy in 2002 as part of its former Barber's Point Naval Base Closure, this district is in transition from its military past to meeting its potential as a suburban mixed-use community.
 Opportunities in Kalaeloa include: